netstalk3r/globalrep/oauth2-password-behind-zuul/README.md

 ```
 Configuration of `TokenService`.
 * `JwtAccessTokenConverter` - token converter which aware of public key and know how to verify and decode token.
-* `TokenStore` - on our case it is `JwtTokenStore`, that actually does not store tokens, but know how to decode it, using given token converter.
+* `TokenStore` - in our case it is `JwtTokenStore`, that actually does not store tokens, but know how to decode it, using given token converter.
-* `DefaultTokenServices` - token service with uses token store, and additional configurations about refresh token, that reflects Authorization server configuration,
+* `DefaultTokenServices` - token service with uses token store, and additional configurations about refresh token, that reflects Authorization server configuration.

 ```java